aeu/legible-algorithms/README.md

 People love to hate leetcode because you almost never get a leetcode type problem in a real job.
 In my experience, that is a true statement.

-Are they good interview questions?
-Not really.
-Once you do a certain number of them they just become memorization problems.

 But I also think that doing them does make you a better programmer.

 Also they are very good for learning new languages, because you already know the task and the solution, you just don't know the vocabulary.